Levminer/authme-docs/install.md

 !> Because Authme is not signed with a code signing certificate, (do to high costs) please ignore any security warnings.
 Also make sure you download the official executables form [GitHub](https://github.com/Levminer/authme/releases) or from the [Website](https://authme.levminer.com#downloads).

+Instructions for Microsoft Store:

+1. Open Authme on the [Microsoft Store](https://link.levminer.com/authme-ms-store).
+1. Click on the Microsoft Store button.
+2. Click on Open Microsoft Store.
+3. Click Install on the Microsoft Store popup.

 Instructions for Windows Installer:

 1. Download the latest [Windows Installer](https://authme.levminer.com#downloads).